mailosaur/examples/go/README.md

 export MAILOSAUR_PHONE_NUMBER=4471235554444 # required by the SMS OTP test only
 ```

-You can find your API key and server ID on the [Mailosaur Dashboard](https://mailosaur.com/app/project/api).
+You can find your API key and inbox (server) ID on the [Mailosaur Dashboard](https://mailosaur.com/app/project/api).

 The Mailosaur Go client reads `MAILOSAUR_API_KEY` from the environment when constructed with no arguments (`mailosaur.New()`).